top of page

 It's a fair question, but one that takes a little time to explain fully, making it a little tricky to do on our timetable or on a social media post.
 So, we thought it was time to create a dedicated guide to the difference between gi and no gi grappling.

-Gi vs No gi: The basic differences
+Gi vs no gi: The basic differences at a glance

-The Gi: A tactical tool
+The gi: A tactical tool

 The gi provides numerous grips: sleeves, collars and pant legs can all be used to control, sweep or submit opponents.
 This slower, more methodical style emphasises grip fighting, positional control and technical precision.
 Matches often revolve around breaking grips and setting up attacks like collar chokes, lapel guards and intricate sweeps that rely on the extra friction the gi provides.